marcelenzoholzer/marcelenzoholzer/README.md

 - 👋 Hi, I’m @marcelenzoholzer
 - 👀 I’m interested in Data Science, Statistics, Sociology, Economics, Psychology, and Philosophy!
-- 💞️ I have advanced skills in R programming (using tidyverse & data tables), basic knowledge in Python (Pandas, NumPy, Matplotlib), HTML & CSS, and also know how to use IBM SPSS and Stata for data preparation, weighting, and analysis.
+- 💞️ I have advanced skills in R programming (using tidyverse & data tables), basic knowledge in Python (Pandas, NumPy, Matplotlib, Seaborn), HTML & CSS, and also know how to use IBM SPSS and Stata for data preparation, weighting, and analysis.
 - 🌱 I’m currently learning how to use a code editor like VSC and a code hosting platform like GitHub for creating, structuring, and sharing code properly!